How to Spend 3 Days in Lisbon - A Local’s Itinerary

 Located 30 km from Lisbon, its architecture, monuments, and natural surroundings are so relevant and breathtaking that UNESCO has recognized it as a World Heritage Cultural Landscape.

 *Note that today’s plan, as I’ve described it, needs to be done with a car.
-So either plan to rent one for the day or book a guided tour.
-If you want to do the plan with public transport, you can still visit Sintra and Cascais, but not Cabo da Roca.
+So either plan to rent one for the day, book a guided tour, or know that you'll need to call a couple of ubers once you get to Sintra.

 Wake up early so you can get to Sintra as soon as possible.
 Car circulation in the historic center is restricted, and parking is limited.
 Going early in the morning increases the chances of finding a good parking spot.

 I recommend trying to get here for 8:30 am if possible so that you can make the most of your day and avoid crowds (to the extent possible).
+The car ride takes a little over 30 minutes, but you should budget more time to account for parking and traffic.

 Because you'll have left early enough (you can do it!), start your tour at Casa Piriquita, a lovely little cafe where you can try the delicious Travesseiro de Sintra, a local puff pastry cake filled with egg and almond cream.
 I'm not a big fan of almonds, but whenever I go to Sintra, even I still can't resist having one!